Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ## Reviewing Bootloader Projects in the Platform

-Platform creates boot components by default.
-We have used the generated FSBL to initialize the running environment before launching hello world applications.
-We can review their settings and modify the configuration if required.
+The platform creates boot components by default.
+The generated FSBL has been used to initialize the running environment before launching "Hello World" applications.
+You can review their settings and modify the configuration if required.

 ### Reviewing FSBL in the Platform